codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/pull-request-branches.md

 1. The developer commits the branch back to master.
 The main pipeline runs and deploys to production.

-You can fine tune this workflow according to your needs.
-For example you might also specify a naming pattern on the branches for the Pull Requested (e.g. feature-xxx) to further restrict which branches are considered ready for production.
+You can fine-tune this workflow according to your needs.
+For example, you might also specify a naming pattern on the branches for the Pull Requested (e.g. feature-xxx) to further restrict which branches are considered ready for production.

 > Notice that we didn't need to handle the PR close/merge events.
 As soon as a Pull Request is merged back to master, the GIT provider sends anyway an event that a commit has happened in master, which means that the main production pipeline will take care of releasing the contents of master.

 ## Git-flow

 [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) is another popular management process for git branches.
-For brevity reasons we will not list all the details for all branch types, but it should be obvious that you can recreate all aspects of Git flow with Codefresh triggers.
+For brevity reasons, we will not list all the details for all branch types, but it should be obvious that you can recreate all aspects of Git flow with Codefresh triggers.

-For example to run a pipeline only for pull requests from branches named `feature-XXX` that will be merged back to `develop` branch you can create a trigger like this:
+For example to run a pipeline only for pull requests from branches named `feature-XXX` that will be merged back to `develop` branch, you can create a trigger like this:

 {% include image.html
 lightbox="true"